reb0und/nft-mint/README.md

 ## NFT Ethereum Minter Tutorial

+⚠️ Very old project, most likely still functional but code is example for minting process not learning.

-Created this as an example to show how to mint an NFT on the Etereum Mainnet through NodeJS, stars are appreciated.
+Created this as an example to show how to mint an NFT on the Ethereum Mainnet through NodeJS.

 **Setup**